Thursday, 26 November 2015

 We have to get some control of them.
 We can't just let them go all over the place like a crazed drunken elephant.

 The Gurus offer some words of caution here in mind management.
 They say the mind is like an elephant.....it has to sway from side to side as it walks.
 So let it sway...but a little, not wildly.
 If you try and control the mind-elephant too strictly, it will get angry and turn against you.
-If you leave it to it's own devices, it will go wild and play havoc with you.
+If you leave it to its own devices, it will go wild and play havoc with you.

 Therefore we have to be wise mahouts of our mind-elephants....gently tapping it from time to time with the stick of the name of God and various spiritual practices to keep it going on the spiritual path.
 In this task, we are best of asking God Himself for help with controlling this difficult thing that He made.
 It is no easy task.